EXCLUSIVE: Shelly Finkel responds to Eddie Hearn’s ‘no contact’ and ’50-50′ bait

 Deontay Wilder’s co-manager Shelly Finkel has updated WBN on the current situation regarding talks with Anthony Joshua.

-Hearn has been asked constant questions regarding a possible fight between Joshua and Wilder in April as the heavyweight champion prepares for a defense against Alexander Povetkin on Saturday.
+In April, Hearn has been asked constant questions regarding a possible fight between Joshua and Wilder as the heavyweight champion prepares for defense against Alexander Povetkin on Saturday.

 Talks had initially broken down earlier this summer over disagreements in the contract.
-Wilder then turned his attention to facing Joshua rival Tyson Fury.
+Wilder then turned his attention to facing Joshua’s rival Tyson Fury.